"She eats chicken but does not eat fish."

 I'm italian and "bensì" is uncommon, we use in its place "ma" (but) this is the most used. "pero" is the pear tree :) "però" is very similar at "ma" but this is used in less cases, for example: "i don't study english but italian" in italian is "non studio inglese ma italiano" use però in this case is wrong

-Your sentence (Lei mangia pollo ma non pesce) is correct and means the same thing.
+Your sentence (Lei mangia pollo ma non pesce) is correct and it means the same thing.

 the italian sentence "Lei mangia il pollo" can be translated as: